 All blog sites provide levels of conformance, and these are found in their guideline page or in their registration section.
 You must read these guidelines, and the harder the site you are allows to write for, the more important strict adherence to the guidelines becomes.

 Guidelines are designed to assure that a blog site is not just informative, but uniform.
 Blog sites are about the eyes, and their eyes need to be unchallenged when reading content in a specific site.
-This means that titles, structure and layout are similar.
-The content can be totally different, but the outline and how the article appears, including fonts, photos and colours are key for some sites, and guest bloggers will be eliminated from access if they do not conform to the guidelines.
+This means that titles, structure, and layout are similar.
+The content can be totally different, but the outline and how the article appears, including fonts, photos, and colors are key for some sites, and guest bloggers will be eliminated from access if they do not conform to the guidelines.

 The bottom line is unique, even when you are asked to re-write an article, don’t just re-write it, and literally change it to be something else.